 Conclusion

-Teeth whitening toothpaste is an effective way of lifting surface stains and also preventing new stains from forming on the teeth.
+Teeth whitening toothpaste is an effective way of lifting surface stains and preventing new stains from forming on the teeth.

 Always use whitening toothpaste with the ADA Seal of acceptance to ensure originality and efficiency.